 Home

-Workplace of anti-abortion group in Wisconsin focused in arson attack, police say
+Workplace of anti-abortion group in Wisconsin focused in arson assault, police say

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Workplace of anti-abortion organization in Wisconsin focused in arson assault, police say
+Office of anti-abortion group in Wisconsin targeted in arson attack, police say

 2022-05-09 20:45:18

-#Workplace #antiabortion #organization #Wisconsin #focused #arson #attack #police
+#Workplace #antiabortion #organization #Wisconsin #targeted #arson #attack #police

 WFA president responds to the vandalism

-"The irony of this happening on Mom's Day could be very poignant," Appling said.
+"The irony of this occurring on Mom's Day is very poignant," Appling said.

-Draft of Supreme Court opinion leaked final week
+Draft of Supreme Courtroom opinion leaked last week

 The alleged arson comes days after Politico printed a draft of a Supreme Court docket majority opinion written by Justice Samuel Alito, which might strike down Roe v.
-Wade, the 1973 ruling that the structure protects a woman's proper to an abortion.
+Wade, the 1973 ruling that the structure protects a woman's right to an abortion.

 Law enforcement officials in Washington, DC, braced for potential safety dangers posed by reactions to the leaked draft.